elaconf/elaconf.github.io/about/index.md

 description: Ela Conf is a conference with a goal to create a safe, supportive, inspiring and comfortable _community_ for adult marginalized genders (18+) to gain the confidence needed to become leaders, speakers, and teachers in the world of tech.
 ---

-Ela Conf is a conference with a goal to create a safe, supportive, inspiring and comfortable _community_ for adult women and marginalized genders (18+) to gain the confidence needed to become leaders, speakers, and teachers in the world of tech.
+Ela Conf is a conference with a goal to create a safe, supportive, inspiring and comfortable _community_ for adult marginalized genders (18+) to gain the confidence needed to become leaders, speakers, and teachers in the world of tech.

-In an industry where women are so often marginalized, leadership skills are crucial to making an impact in the field and creating diversity in the workplace.
+Leadership skills are crucial to making an impact in the field and creating diversity in the workplace.
 Companies with greater top-level gender diversity perform better financially, are more empathetic, and more innovative.
-When women become leaders, the entire tech community benefits.
+When marginalized individuals become leaders, the entire tech community benefits.

-We use an inclusive definition of “woman” and “female” and we welcome all of those with marginalized genders and identities.

 ## Organizers